google/copybara/README.md

 ## Getting Started using Copybara

 Copybara doesn't have a release process yet, so you need to compile from HEAD.
-In order to do that you need:
+In order to do that, you need to do the following:

   * [Install JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
   * [Install Bazel](https://docs.bazel.build/versions/master/install.html).